My road to recovery started in the emergency room.

 Eventually, I mustered up the courage to enter the building.
 I was taken into a small room where all of my belongings were searched and my phone was taken.
 I felt like a criminal of sorts, on top of being a scared 20-year-old girl.
 After my belongings were cleared, I was handed an assortment of materials, including an AA book.
 I stared at the foreign object in my hand, again with a feeling of disbelief washing over me.

 That night I attended my first group session.
-I felt completely out of place, as if I was watching someone else’s life unfold.
+I felt completely out of place, as if I were watching someone else’s life unfold.
 That feeling continued for my first month of treatment.
 I physically showed up because I had to, but I wasn’t mentally invested.
 I didn’t want to be there, and I made that fact known.

 But then I found that beginning to change.
-I started looking forward to going to treatment because I realized something -- these people understood me.
-I wasn’t alone and they wouldn’t judge me.
+I started looking forward to going to treatment because I realized something—these people understood me.
+I wasn’t alone, and they wouldn’t judge me.
 My life had begun to feel more manageable.
 I felt physically healthy again, and it was a good feeling to wake up every morning knowing exactly what I had done and said the night before.

 Though I’m still not quite sure how it happened, I went from despising sobriety to embracing it.
 During the second half of the two-month program, I became a different person.
 I engaged with the group, smiled, even laughed.
 I explored my emotions and pinpointed what it was that I enjoyed about drinking and how I could find that fulfillment in other places.